tranvansang/express-transformer/README.md

     Throw an error if the input is a valid number or cannot be parsed to an integer number.
     Support range checking with the `min`, `max` in the options.
 - `chain.trim()`: trim value if it exists and is in string format.
 This transformer never throws any error.
+- `chain.use(pluginConfigs: Array<[ITransformPlugin | string, ...any[]]>)`: combine multiple plugins.
+   Parameters: `(required) pluginConfigs: array`: an array whose elements must have the following specification.
+        - The first element is the plugin object or the name of an existing plugin (`'isType'`, `'transform'`, `'isLength'`, etc.).
+        Note: `'message'` is not a plugin.
+        - The rest of the array contains the options which will be passed to the plugins.

 ## How to add a custom plugin